Eley Metrology provides a complete CMM inspection service offering fast turnaround and accurate analysis of manufactured

-Eley Metrology provides Sub Contract CMM inspection services, as well as certification, for production, development and educational establishments.
+As well as CMM inspection services, we also provide certification for production, development and educational establishments.
 Our coordinate measuring machines carry traceable verification certification via our UKAS Laboratory No 333, accredited to ISO 17025:2005.
 Performance Verification is in accordance with ISO 10360/2.
 All details of traceability are shown on our CMM inspection reports.

 We can also cater to customer-preferred methods of reporting for use with a number of methods and media.

 One-off and Multi-Batch CMM Inspection Services

 Eley has worked with a number of leading organisations providing solutions in a range of industry sectors, including rail, aerospace, automotive, manufacturing and many more.

 Our comprehensive subcontract CMM inspection services are available from one-off to multi-batch inspections within a temperature-stabilised environment.